glortho/react-keydown/README.md

 > Lightweight keydown wrapper for React components.

 Use react-keydown as a higher-order component or decorator to pass keydown events to the wrapped component.
+Good for implementing keyboard navigation or other shortcuts.

 One of the main advantages of this library is that it only passes events into the component when the user appears to be active inside the DOM elements